-That title is a reference to yesterday’s mini-mirror, but this time we’re taking things outside.
+Let’s talk more about things that were too tiny.
+But instead of yesterday’s mini-mirror, this time we’re taking things outside.
 To the carport to be exact.
 See that tiny little lantern hanging from the ceiling?

 Yeah…. she’s not looking so hot.
 Rust?
 Check.
 Cracked glass?
 Check.
 Teeny tiny dollhouse-ish scale?
 Check.

 So we’ve been keeping an eye out for a larger light since we moved in back in late 2010.
 You name it, and we’ve looked there (at stores like Home Depot, online, on Craigslist, at local outlets and secondhand stores like The Habitat For Humanity ReStore, etc).
 Ideally we wanted a big chunky clean lined lantern in a rich dark oil-rubbed bronze finish and a price tag that didn’t knock us over (we saw a few that we loved, but for the jumbo size that we wanted, they were two hundred big ones).
 And it had to be made to be outside since we wanted it to hold up and not get all rusty or be unsafe (things outside have different UL listings for that sort of use, so using an indoor fixture outside can be a fire hazard).

 But finally, as if by some miracle, after over a year of looking we came across this guy at a local lighting outlet (The Decorating Outlet) which is one of about ten places that we had been dropping in on every month or two, just to see what popped up.